 The Company is developing new treatments for human cancers for which better therapies are urgently needed.
-The drug discovery process of Lixte is based on discerning clues to potential new targets for cancer treatments reported in the increasingly large body of literature characterizing the molecular variants, which characterize human cancers.
+The Company's drug discovery process is based on discerning clues to potential new targets for cancer treatments reported in the increasingly large body of literature characterizing the molecular variants, which characterize human cancers.
 In the past decade, there has been an unprecedented expansion in knowledge of biochemical defects in the cancer cell.
-Lixte has assembled a small but intellectually diverse group which uses information about the regulatory pathways altered in cancer cells.
-Lixte selects drugs for which there are existing data suggesting that they may affect the altered pathways of the cancer cell and may be given safely to humans.
-Lixte seeks to rapidly arrive at patentable structures through analysis of the literature rather than screening of thousands of structures for activity against a particular biochemical pathway.
+The Company has assembled a small but intellectually diverse group which uses information about the regulatory pathways altered in cancer cells.
+The Company selects drugs for which there are existing data suggesting that they may affect the altered pathways of the cancer cell and may be given safely to humans.
+The Company seeks to rapidly arrive at patentable structures through analysis of the literature rather than screening of thousands of structures for activity against a particular biochemical pathway.